-Dance I, Performance Ensemble I (Drill Team) Course Number: 2747 PEIMS #PES00014
+Dance I, Performance Ensemble I (Drill Team)Course Number: 2747PEIMS #PES00014Credit: 1⁄2, SemesterPEIMS #03833300Credit: 1, Full YearPEIMS #03833300

-Prerequisite: Tryout and instructor approval
+Prerequisite(s): Tryout and instructor approval

 Performance Ensemble: Drill Team is a dance course for students selected as a member of the school's drill team that performs at many athletic and civic events.
 The class covers proper stretching, splits, kick technique, jazz technique, pom, and precision, as well as several different genres of dance.
 The course also focuses on developing the dancer's coordination, body form, flexibility, rhythm and balance.
 Performances may include athletic events, competitions, community events, and stage shows.
 Drill team membership requires weekly after hours practice and rehearsals.
 Specific attire, including shoes, will be required.
 After school and summer practices are required for participation in this group.
 A student must participate in the spring tryouts and be chosen to participate prior to enrollment in this class.
 Students interested in this program should contact the program sponsor for specific details and guidelines.
 A student must take two semesters of Performance Ensemble: Drill Team to equal 1 physical education substitution credit.
 There may be a cost associated with taking this course.